juanapaiva/juanapaiva/README.md

 <h1 align="center">Hey, I'm Juana!
 Welcome to my profile! 😁</h1>

-### Currently learning Javascript and Bootstrap, building small projects and joining development events
+### Currently interning at [IBM](https://www.ibm.com/br-pt) and studying Java and PL/SQL

 ### About me 🧏🏻

-I'm a Information Systems 4th semester student. <br/>
+I'm an IBM Developer intern and an Information System 5th semester student. <br/>

 #### Already learned about:
 - **OOP** and **programming logic**;